Pro Audio on Any Budget

 - Audio-Technica M50/M50x/M40/M40x. = See all of the above.

 - Focusrite Scarlett audio interfaces = Ask anyone who recommends these if they have used several superior options from Audient, SSL, MOTU, Topping, RME, etc. That will tell you all you need to know.
 Focusrite Scarlett products are notorious for broken SRC, low headphone power, high distortion, and infamously bad ASIO drivers.
 At the same price point, many better options exist from MOTU, Audient, SSL, Topping, ZOOM, and Arturia (just to name a few).
+Again, these are not bad audio interfaces, and the 4th generation Focusrite Scarlett products are much better than the previous generations.
+They are still far superior to, say, Behringer.
+However, there are so many superior options at the same price points that I recommend avoiding Focusrite Scarlett products.
+Note that the higher-end Focusrite products can be much better, and this advice only applies to the low-budget and entry-level Scarlett products.

 Low Budget